-Attract and retain skilled executives Structures are equitable and reinforce relevant Company policies Incentives are aligned with the long-term interests of the Company and its shareholders Fixed remuneration (TFR) At-ris sk STI At-risk LTI Ca ash Equ uity includes salary and superannuation - 50% of STI is delivered as cash 50% of STI is deferred into rights to receive shares in the Company subject to meeting service-based vesting conditions (with vesting periods of 12 and 24 months) provides the Remuneration Committee with the flexibility to determine the nature, terms and conditions of the grant each year - reviewed annually by the Remuneration Committee determined based on a mix of financial and non-financial performance conditions - ability of the Remuneration Committee to reduce the number of deferred equity instruments that vest if subsequent events show such a reduction to be appropriate (clawback) - operated in FY21 as an award of 100% of performance rights benchmarked against peer companies - STI opportunity is set between 70% and 100% of TFR for target performance and between 87.5% and 125% of TFR for stretch performance the face value of the LTI opportunity is currently set between 80% and 120% of TFR set based on individual performance and experience vesting is subject to three independent performance hurdles: Relative TSR, Costs Target and Strategic Objectives.
+Attract and retain skilled executives Structures are equitable and reinforce relevant Company policies Incentives are challenging and linked to the creation of sustainable shareholder returns Incentives are aligned with the long-term interests of the Company and its shareholders Fixed remuneration (TFR) At-ris sk STI At-risk LTI C ash Equ uity includes salary and superannuation 50% of STI is delivered as cash 50% of STI is deferred into rights to receive shares in the Company subject to meeting service-based vesting conditions (with vesting periods of 12 and 24 months) provides the Remuneration Committee with the flexibility to determine the nature, terms and conditions of the grant each year reviewed annually by the Remuneration Committee determined based on a mix of financial and non-financial performance conditions ability of the Remuneration Committee to reduce the number of deferred equity instruments that vest if subsequent events show such a reduction to be appropriate (clawback) operated in FY21 as an award of 100% of performance rights benchmarked against peer companies STI opportunity is set between 70% and 100% of TFR for target performance and between 87.5% and 125% of TFR for stretch performance the face value of the LTI opportunity is currently set between 80% and 120% of TFR set based on individual performance and experience vesting is subject to three independent performance hurdles: Relative TSR, Costs Target and Strategic Objectives.
 The Strategic Objectives hurdle also requires a minimum level of absolute TSR performance.